sailpoint-oss/golang-sdk/api_beta/docs/EntitlementRequestConfig1.md

 HasGrantRequestApprovalSchemes returns a boolean if a field has been set.

-### SetGrantRequestApprovalSchemesNil

-`func (o *EntitlementRequestConfig1) SetGrantRequestApprovalSchemesNil(b bool)`

- SetGrantRequestApprovalSchemesNil sets the value for GrantRequestApprovalSchemes to be an explicit nil

-### UnsetGrantRequestApprovalSchemes
-`func (o *EntitlementRequestConfig1) UnsetGrantRequestApprovalSchemes()`

-UnsetGrantRequestApprovalSchemes ensures that no value is present for GrantRequestApprovalSchemes, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)